-Name: Authority Snap by Wyatt Jozwowski (Hope I spelled that right)
+Creator: Wyatt Jozwowski (Hope I spelled that right).

 Authority Snap in a nutshell:

-You basically learn a “parasitic” way to do SEO by creating pages on high authority sites and then send backlinks to them.
+You basically learn a “parasitic” way to do SEO by creating pages on high authority websites (or websites with high page rank) and then send backlinks to them.
 Those pages then rank very high which you can use to link back to an affiliate page, promote directly from those “parasite” pages (without a site) and use them for other various things.

 I think the best way to describe how this strategy works is to use an analogy from a previous method of SEO which worked very well many years back and that was using high PR websites like article directories.
 Before they received a massive slap from Google, they were utilized by many marketers to create fast and easy content which would rank very high on Google.

 I could write a simple article (250 words or more) and expect to rank on the first page within days if not hours.
 A lot of what depended on this working was also targeting low competition keywords.

 As this method became more and more popular, so did the amount of people who used it and often times, abused it.
 When this first began, you didn’t even need to have a personal website to link those articles to.
 You could just directly link to an affiliate promotion or anything else directly from there.
 This was during what I like to call the initial stage.

 However, as the abuse of the system became more and more widespread, the quality of content decreased, more strict rules and regulations came into play.
 No longer were you able to directly link to affiliate promotions.
 Now you had to have a minimum of 400 words per article and couldn’t link directly to an affiliate promotion.
 You now had to link to your own website.
 This is what I’ll call the intermediate stage.